liferay/liferay-docs/develop/tutorials/articles/05-mobile/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 # Using Login Screenlet for Authentication [](id=using-login-screenlet-for-authentication)

-For the app to retrieve data from the Guestbook portlet, the user must first authenticate to the @product@ instance.
-The other features you'll develop in your app depend on successful @product@ authentication.
+For the app to retrieve data from the Guestbook portlet, the user must first authenticate to the Liferay Portal instance.
+The other features you'll develop in your app depend on successful Liferay Portal authentication.
 You can implement authentication using the Liferay Mobile SDK, but it takes time to write.
 Using Liferay Screens to authenticate takes about ten minutes.
 In this article, you'll use Login Screenlet to implement authentication in your app.

 ## Adding Login Screenlet to the App [](id=adding-login-screenlet-to-the-app)